matthewfranglen/feature-to-production-presentation/NOTES.md

 If it is something old then you can use your old solution for it.
 That means you are always estimating something you don't know how to do.

+### UHD

+I came up with an estimate for the Decahose work.
+It was wrong.

 Implementation
 --------------